 5. Add the sauce

 Once you’ve stretched the dough ball to the desired size, place it on the peel and arrange into a round shape.
-Spoon a generous amount of pizza sauce into the center of the dough ball.
+Spoon a generous amount of fully prepared pizza sauce into the center of the dough ball.
 Using the back of a spoon and a back-and-forth motion, spread the sauce up to the 1” edge you created on the pie crust.
 When spreading the sauce, rotate the pizza not your body.
 You’ll not only be more comfortable, you’ll be able to evenly spread the sauce and your pizza will look really good.

 6. Add the cheese